 Videos are streamed when you mark the Stream video and audio streams from the internet checkbox in the Internet options tab of the SETTINGS > Options... dialog.

-BluffTitler uses DirectShow to play video and audio files.
-This means that you require a DirectShow decoder filter (also called a codec or a source filter) for the format you want to play.
+BluffTitler uses DirectShow to import and export video and audio files.
+This means that BluffTitler can use any video and audio format if there's a compatible DirectShow decoder filter (also called a codec or a source filter) installed.

 K-Lite Codec Pack offers a huge collection of DirectShow decoder filters.
 With this codec pack, BluffTitler can play MP4 and M4A files.